joseluis02678/Telco-Churn-Analytics-MachineLearning/README.md

 ## 🏗️ System Architecture

 The system is designed as a stateless microservice.
-The heavy lifting of training is done offline; the API only handles inference.
+Training happens offline (`training/train_test.py`); the API only handles inference by loading the single serialized pipeline.

 ```text
 ┌─────────────────┐      POST /predict      ┌──────────────────────────────┐